sutrolabs/census-docs/destinations/google-cloud-storage.md

 ## 💡 Things to know

-* Currently, the connector only supports syncing for files up to 5GB.
+* Currently, the destination only supports syncing for files up to 5GB.
 * Data arrives in one file to the designated bucket and file path.

 [Contact us](mailto:support@getcensus.com) if your use cases don't work with these limitations.
 We plan on addressing at least a few of these in the future!